Last updated on February 17th, 2026

 ► Enjoy outdoor adventures at nearby Red Rock Canyon National Conservation Area.

-From exciting free shows to quiet secret gardens, keep reading for more on these top five free things to do in Las Vegas with kids, plus lots more ideas for an awesome family vacation that won’t break the bank.
+Keep reading for more on these top five free things to do in Las Vegas with kids, plus lots more ideas for an awesome family vacation that won’t break the bank.

 1. Welcome to Fabulous Las Vegas Sign